designstem/projects/waste/index.md

 https://footprint.wwf.org.uk/

-What could you do to make your footprint less?<br>Write this down
+What could you do to reduce your footprint?<br>Write  down your thoughts.

 </center>